Chris West (politician): Political positions

 West has a reputation for being "far and away the most moderate Republican in the General Assembly."
-Although he represents a conservative district, he often works as a man of compromise.
+Although he represents a conservative district, he often works with the Maryland General Assembly's Democratic majority to compromise on and pass legislation.
 In January 2020, the American Conservative Union gave West a score of 40 percent on its annual legislative scorecard, the lowest score among Republicans.

 COVID-19 pandemic

 In June 2021, West signed onto a letter that urged Governor Larry Hogan to use federal rent relief funding support legislation that would provide low-income tenants with access to legal representation in eviction cases.
 In August 2021, West signed onto a letter calling on the Maryland State Board of Education to issue a universal masking mandate for students and teachers across the state in response to the COVID-19 pandemic.
 He was the only Republican to sign onto the letter.